© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel y Llyn Cairn Cemetery is a scheduled monument protected by Cadw under reference CD239.
 View the official record →

-Moel y Llyn Cairn Cemetery is a prehistoric funerary monument located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under Cadw reference CD239.
+Moel y Llyn Cairn Cemetery is a prehistoric funerary monument located in Ceredigion, Wales, comprising a group of cairns that reflect ritual and burial practices of the Neolithic and Bronze Age periods.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD239.

 Moel y Llyn Cairn Cemetery dates from the prehistoric period, and is classified as a cairn cemetery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel y Llyn Cairn Cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD239.